BerlinUnited/NaoTH/Utils/py/BallDetection/RegressionNetwork/README.md

 The 2019 dataset for balldetection can be automatically downloded from kaggle.
 See `generate_image_db.py`.
 The images are then put in a pickle file which is used for training.

+To download the dataset you have to setup kaggle api credentials first.
+ - create `$HOME/.kaggle/kaggle.json` with {"username":"your username","key":"your key"}.
+NaoTH Members
+ can find the team credentials at https://scm.cms.hu-berlin.de/berlinunited/orga/-/wikis/team/Accounts
+- run `python generate_image_db.py -d True`

 ## How to create a new dataset
 TODO